 Downtown Public Art

-Art museums aren’t the only place to find art, visitors find a fabulous murals in downtown Oklahoma City’s Bricktown District.
-Cultivation is on the train underpass on Reno Ave. then head to the Plaza District for even more murals.
+Art museums aren’t the only place to find art; visitors find fabulous murals in downtown Oklahoma City’s Bricktown District.
+Cultivation is on the train underpass on Reno Ave., then head to the Plaza District for even more murals.

 Riversport Adventures

 Tackle a new skill with the kids, like whitewater rafting.
-In a man-made course, families can navigate rapids and drops in Class 3 rapids (or class 4 rapids if over 16).
+In a manufactured course, families can navigate rapids and drops in Class 3 rapids (or Class 4 rapids if over 16).
 Along with whitewater rafting and tubing, find an adventure course and pump track (BMX riders).
-Addtionally, visitors will find a zip line, adventure courses along with surfing and indoor alpine skiing.
+Additionally, visitors will find a zip line, adventure courses, surfing, and indoor alpine skiing.

-Located at 800 Riversport Dr. Open daily from Memorial Day weekend until mid-August from 11 a.m. to 6 p.m.
-Weekends only in mid-March to mid-May and mid-August until first of October.
-Admission based on activity.
+Located at 800 Riversport Dr., it is Open daily from Memorial Day weekend until mid-August from 11 a.m. to 6 p.m.
+Weekends are only from mid-March to mid-May and mid-August until the first of October.
+Admission is based on activity.

 Route 66

-Don’t forget the Mother Road, the fabled Route 66 runs through OKC.
-For a throwback spot to snap a selfie, the Milk Bottle Grocery is your place.
+Don’t forget the Mother Road; the fabled Route 66 runs through OKC.
+The Milk Bottle Grocery is your place for a throwback spot to snap a selfie.
 It was built in the 1930s and the milk bottle was added in 1948.

 Located on 2426 N. Classen Blvd. (part of Route 66).